cython/cython/docs/src/tutorial/cython_tutorial.rst

     $ python setup.py build_ext --inplace

-Which will leave a file in your local directory called :file:`helloworld.so` in unix or :file:`helloworld.dll` in Windows.
+Which will leave a file in your local directory called :file:`helloworld.so` in unix or :file:`helloworld.pyd` in Windows.
 Now to use this file: start the python interpreter and simply import it as if it was a regular python module::

     >>> import helloworld